Sahih Muslim

 Don't have estranged relations (with the others) and don't nurse enmity and don't enter into a transaction when the other (has already entered) and be fellow-brothers and servants of Allah.

-This hadith has been transmitted on the authority of Abu Huraira with some addition (and it is this)
+This hadith has been narrated on the authority of A'mash with the same chain of transmit ters (and the words are)

 Abu Huraira reported Allah's Messenger (ﷺ) as saying